 Can I Read Through My Ex’s Email During a Divorce?

-Not without going through proper channels.
-Reading through your ex’s e-mails (or any other electronic account for that matter like Facebook) without their permission or court approval is considered a computer crime under Utah law.
+Yes, but only if you go through proper channels.
+Reading through your ex’s e-mails (or any other electronic account for that matter like Facebook) without their permission or court approval (for example, by guessing their password) is considered a computer crime under Utah law.
 In the recent case of State v.
 Beagles, a Utah court sentenced a divorcing husband to jail for accessing his wife’s online accounts after guessing her password.
-Utah law does not allow spouses to use evidence with a computer crime in court.
+Utah law does not allow spouses to use evidence obtained through a computer crime in court.

 Electronic discovery can be a complicated area of the law.
 It is vital to have a smart, experienced attorney on your side to get you the information you need to win.
 It is also vital to have an experienced attorney making sure the other side is not snooping through your private accounts and hold them accountable if they try to do so.
 Give the team at Wiser and Wiser Family Law a call today at 855-254-2600.